ThisIsNotANamepng/School-Website/ForFutureDevelopers.md

     <div id="livesearch"></div>

-Right now the results appear each with a background, which is set to a width of 90something% of the screen, in an attempt to be friendly to different screen wdiths
+Right now the results appear each with a background, which is set to a width of 90something% of the screen, in an attempt to be friendly to different screen widths

+### Accessibility
+One of the goals of this project was to make it as accessible as possible, so I decided to add dyslexia, autism, and color blindness-specific css pages.
+The buttons that change this are in the sidebar.
+When a button is clicked, a js script runs which changes which stylesheet is used.
+The button ids are the first word of the condition lowercase.
+For example, the button that is "Dyslexia-Friendly" is shortened to 'dyslexia' for it's id.
+The javascript that runs is in script.js (see more in the script.js section)

+#### Dyslexia-Friendly
+For a site sensitive to dyslexia, I my researched uncovered that

 ## livesearch.php
 livesearch.php is the php file that sorts through the xml database and returns the results.